TomOr37/EvoltuionProgrammingProject/README.md

 The following is an example of individual from the first generation.
-We see their movment is random, and they dont get far.<br/>
+We see their movment is random, and they dont get far.

 https://user-images.githubusercontent.com/81587688/211167129-0a09fcf4-117a-42d0-82a9-94f6f2766d0e.mp4